Velhorst/PredictionAssignmentWriteup/README.md

 ## File structure

-The main outcome of this project is the html-report.
-Figures included in the report are store in the folder PeerGradedAssignment_PracticalMachineLearning_files/figure-html.
+The main outcome of this project is the [html-report](PeerGradedAssignment_PracticalMachineLearning.html).
+Figures included in the report are store in [this folder](PeerGradedAssignment_PracticalMachineLearning_files/figure-html).

-The report is created using this Rmd-file.
+The report is created using a [Rmd-file](PeerGradedAssignment_PracticalMachineLearning.Rmd).

-The data which is used for this exercise is downloaded and stored in the data-folder.
+The data which is used for this exercise is downloaded and stored in the [data-folder](\data\).

 As some parts of the exercise require significant computational time, caching of resutls is used.
-The cache is stored in PeerGradedAssignment_PracticalMachineLearning_cache/html.
+The cache is stored in [this folder]( PeerGradedAssignment_PracticalMachineLearning_cache/html).